Moore: Prioritize Student Well-being

 As we transition back to in-person learning, it is critical that colleges prioritize student mental health above all else.

-Last fall, my jog around the Parcel 5 trail in Norwich was interrupted by a Listserv email about the death of a member of the Class of 2023.
-In the winter, I was falling asleep to my Zoom screen when my phone dinged, notifying me about the death of a member of the Class of 2024.
-Two weeks ago, I was biking around Occom pond when I got a call about the death of my good friend.
+Last fall, my jog around the Parcel 5 trail in Norwich was interrupted by a Listserv email about the death of a member of the Class of 2024.
+In the winter, I was falling asleep to my Zoom screen when my phone dinged, notifying me about the death of another member of the Class of 2024.
+Two weeks ago, I was biking around Occom Pond when I got a call about the death of my good friend.

 Alongside the direct health impacts of COVID-19 itself, there has been increased recognition of the impacts that the pandemic and this string of recent tragedies have had on student mental health.
 For students especially, the advent of the pandemic has led to disruption in college plans, family life and employment.
 It has exacerbated many long-standing mental health struggles, exposing students to the trauma of personal and familial illness, financial hardship, displacement and psychological harm.
 Institutions must now work more than ever to fully address long-standing gaps in the student support system, something that Dartmouth does not seem to prioritize.
 Moreover, the College needs to emphasize well-being campuswide, and the counseling center cannot — and should not — be the only place on a campus responsible for students’ emotional health.
 While therapists provide treatment, colleges as a whole should focus on prevention.